wwwx/notes/source/_posts/hello-my-listening-note.md

 223. He does nothing but complian from morning till night.
 224. The whole neighborhood was surprised at the news.
 225. Books are for people who wish they were somewhere else.

+## 2023-03-11

+### Primary level

+226. Can you come for dinner tonight?
+227. Everybody likes him.
+228. Is he your teacher?
+229. Due to bad wheather, the plane was late.
+230. I am gaining weight.
+231. The girl's eyes were filled with tears.
+232. He played tennis.
+233. Why do you say that?
+234. Does this bus go to the beach?
+235. Tell me what you want.
+236. I don't like coffee.
+237. Why did you do that?
+238. He didn't answer my question.
+239. That boy is running.
+240. They are pretty.
+241. We will keep it for you untill you leave.
+242. The girls began to laugh.
+243. I am terribly hungry.
+244. I often see him.
+245. I play video games.
+246. We have few opportunities to speak German.
+247. What a beautiful flower!
+248. Count me in.
+249. My father died of lung cancer.
+250. I'll tell you a secret.
+251. I quit smoking two years ago.
+252. This is Marry's dog.
+253. He is always short of money.
+254. How did you make it?
+255. He died recently.
+256. Children should play outside.
+257. She plays the guitar.
+258. I'll come back.
+259. Tell me about it.
+260. I received your letter.
+261. Pairs is the capital of France.
+262. She is practicing the violin now.
+263. The new museum is worth to visting.
+264. I am free now.
+265. The island is worm all year.
+266. I persuaded him to take part in it.
+267. She is about to leave.
+268. She spoke as though nothing had happend.
+269. This cake is sweet.
+270. They vist us from time to time.

+### intermediate

+226. Since my mom was sick, I stayed home from school.
+227. Our music teacher advised me to visit Vienna.
+228. Flunency in English is a very marketable skill today.
+229. My father has been in good shape since his operation.
+230. Would you like to have a drink before dinner?
+231. Finish the report by tommorow is next to impossible.
+232. Honsty is the primary reason for his success
+233. I was a high school student at that time.
+234. She doesn't has as much patience as you do.
+235. You'd better wear a sweater under your jacket.
+236. I was just about to come to looking for you.
+237. I always have to wear a tie because of my job.
+238. You have to turn in the reports on Monday.
+239. What will you be doing at this time tommorow.
+240. It is definite that he will go to America.
+241. The wheather was not only cold, it was also damp.
+242. To tell the truth, I don't agree with you.
+243. I took it for granted that he would keep his word.
+244. I don't know if I'll have time to do it.
+245. We should have taken the schedule into consideration.
+246. The job looked quite simple, but it took me a week.
+247. Our teacher has a wonderful sense of humor.
+248. You can't drink seawater, because it is too salty.
+249. Is it always a sin to tell a lie?
+250. English is a universal language, and is used all over the world.
+251. This book is too difficult for you to read.
+252. The red flag indicated the presence of danger.
+253. Let's divide this money between you and me.
+254. I wish that we could spend more time togather.
+255. Leaving something unfinished is the worst thing you can do .
+256. I wish I could go to the party with you.
+257. People are more educated now than they used to be.
+258. She can sing better than anyone else in her class.
+259. He studied hard in order to get into college.
+260. I can speak Chinese, but I can't read it.
+261. She wrote him a long letter, but he didn't read it.
+262. She likes tennis and became a tennise coach.
+263. I hope everything will be fine in the end.
+264. We lost sight of the man in the crowd.
+265. I'm sure I can find something for you to do.
+266. There are a lot of new buildings here now.
+267. I walk my dog in the park every morning.
+268. My son is now as tall as I am.
+269. A woman visited us while you were sleeping.
+270. I swear I will never do such a thing.